interstitialRedirectModalTitle

 Building Capacity for Nutrient Filtration

-Since colonization, 90% of Ohio's wetlands have been degraded or destroyed and many streams have been straightened and channelized to make room for crops.
-Restoring these critical habitats can restore their ecological function and their ability to filter out nutrients like phosphorus and nitrogen before reaching larger bodies of water.
+Since colonization, 90% of Ohio's wetlands have been degraded or destroyed and many streams have been straightened and channelized to facilitate agriculture production.
+Restoring these critical habitats can improve their ecological function and ability to filter out pollutants before reaching larger bodies of water.

 Arial image of stream at Big Darby Headwaters.